wajihullahbaig/DeepNeuralNetworks/README.md

 # DeepNeuralNetworks
-# This is currently a work in progress.
-I will be comitting code as I keep developing them.

 Python based Deep Neural Network code set - A "copy-paste" effort from Matlab  (rasmusbergpalm matlab code) to Python.
 I have been learning about Python and Deep Learning.
 To fully understand the inners workings of Deep Neural Networks, I decided to translate the Matlab code from https://github.com/rasmusbergpalm/DeepLearnToolbox to Python.
+Please note any improvements/suggestions are highly welcomed.

+I have completed the code for the following

+		1. NN
+		2. CNN
+		3. DBN
+		4. SAE
+		5. CAE - This seems to be incomplete from the original source.
+But will try to implement it once I understand more about it.

 Note you are free to update this code and submit fixes.
 It is a code purely written for educational purpose.
 If you are stuck at hefty packages like caffe, cuda, torch , tensorflow and feel lost with deep neural networks, then the matlab version of the code or this python version is where you should start.